Aach, Baden-Württemberg: Jewish history

 five guests.
 They were required to notify the authorities upon the arrival of a Jewish visitor, and he could not trade with the local townspeople.
 In 1583, residence rights, now truncated to five-year increments, were renewed for Aach's six Jewish families.
 Additional restrictions were imposed on the town Jews, forbidding them to deal with agricultural products, and chant at the synagogue.

 Population change

 Geography

 Aach is situated at the edge of the Hegau — a volcanic landscape between Lake Constance and the Swabian Alb mountains.
 To the north, behind the Upper Danube, is the Swabian Alb.
 A few kilometres to the east and southeast are the branches of Lake Constance, Überlinger See and Zeller See.The German–Swiss border lies about 14 km to the southeast.

 The neighbouring settlements are Eigeltingen in the north, Orsingen-Nenzingen in the east, Volkertshausen in the south, and Mühlhausen-Ehingen in the west.

 Land zoning

 The following table shows the percentage of land in the town allocated for specific users, as of 31 December in the respective years.

+Climate

+Aach has a humid continental climate (Köppen: Dfb; Trewartha: Dclo).

+The Aach weather station has recorded the following extreme values: